The company dates to 1922 but took the name Jaguar in 1945.

 Jaguar Model Factors that Increase Auto Insurance Costs

-Vehicle model only one factor of many that contribute to the cost of a car insurance policy.
+The vehicle model is only one factor of many that contribute to the cost of a car insurance policy.
 The design and accessories have much to do with how insurers assess risk, as does the claims history of a model.
-Jaguars have a strike against them in the insurance picture right out of the gate, given their place in the car market as a high-performance carmaker.
-Although their current product line includes five models out of six that are four-door sedans or SUVs, designs are sporty and mechanical components solid.
+Jaguars have a strike against them in the insurance picture right out of the gate, given their place in the car market as high-performance carmakers.
+Although their current product line includes five models out of six that are four-door sedans or SUVs, designs are sporty and have mechanical components solid.
 High-performance vehicles invite aggressive driving habits, and that means base insurance rates that are more expensive than average vehicles.
 Since Jaguar owners expect responsive, sporty vehicles, paying more for insurance is likely another expectation.

 As mentioned above, Jaguar models do cost more for collision insurance, but not as much as most luxury vehicles in their class, thanks to positive on-road history.
 Comprehensive coverage behaves in a similar way, but with even more positive performance.
 Jaguar X-Type models from 2002 through 2005 fall within average ranges for comprehensive claims settlements.
 Other models place above average, but only slightly.

 Comprehensive insurance covers, among other perils, car theft.
 Hollywood often portrays car thieves as culprits after high-end luxury cars, chopping them up for their expensive parts or repainting and disguising them.
 The reality is somewhat different.
 Car theft is more about impulse and opportunity, and luxury makers such as Jaguar include advanced anti-theft protection.
 In fact, the cars most stolen in Canada are pickup trucks more than 10 years old, not current model Jaguars.
 While claims costs for comprehensive insurance are higher than average for Jaguar models, theft risk is not.